Hollesley Bay is a prison and young offender institution (YOI) for men over 18 in Woodbridge, Suffolk.

 They also offer full-time vocational courses in bricklaying, plastering, plumbing, carpentry and painting and decorating.
 Also available are qualifications in forklift truck, roofing, barista, hospitality, a ‘firebreak’ course with Essex Fire Service and the construction skills certificate scheme (to earn a CSCS card).

-Residents can also learn to drive with a local driving school.
+Prisoners can also learn to drive with a local driving school.

 There are work opportunities in kitchens, gardens, clothing exchange, recycling, staff areas, transport and cleaning.
 NVQs are available through kitchen and staff area work.